-Unless the supplier has a current certificate of acceptance issued by Transport and Main Roads, traffic signal lanterns shall be submitted to the department for evaluation.
+Unless the supplier has a current product approval certificate issued by Transport and Main Roads, traffic signal lanterns shall be submitted to the department for evaluation.
 Samples submitted for acceptance shall comply with Clause 4.2 of MRTS201 General Equipment Requirements.

 Hold Point 3